kierdavis/k12/README.md

 ## Current status

-As of 29th July 2015, I am currently:
+As of 1st August 2015, I am currently:

-* building a prototype of the ALU board on breadboards
-* working on a test setup (probably consisting of Arduinos & my FPGA dev board) that can be used to test the prototype
+* working on a test setup (probably consisting of Arduinos & my FPGA dev board) that can be used to test the ALU board prototype
 * implementing a model of the CPU in Verilog that can be used for simulation & testing

 Things that have been done so far: